5-1

 Specialist Environmental Surveys

-Specialist consultants have undertaken a range of surveys that have informed the design and will be submitted with the planning application:
+Specialist consultants completed a range of surveys that informed the design and were submitted with the planning application:

 Landscape and Visual: The site extends across two fields, which benefit from existing landscape screening within an extensive network of bounding hedges and woodland.
-We are planning to enhance and reinforce this existing screening.
-A Landscape and Visual Impact Assessment is currently underway, and will inform the detailed landscaping plan.
+We will enhance and reinforce this existing screening.
+A Landscape and Visual Impact Assessment informed the landscape strategy and was included in the planning application

 Agricultural Land Quality: We have undertaken a site-specific agricultural land classification survey, which confirms that the land is classified as Grade 3b.
 Therefore, the site is not classed as ‘best and most versatile’ agricultural land (Grade 1 to 3a).